 I fell so much in love with this tea.
 The warm and comforting feeling as you bite into the crispy pakodas and sip into this delicious tea is something!
 Just the scent of cloves, cinnamon and ginger from the tea is therapeutic.
-I guess this tradition came to existance as a way to prevent cold and flu during monsoons.
+I guess this tradition came to existence as a way to prevent cold and flu during monsoons.

 Let’s get cooking now!
 This recipe would serve 4 people.

-- Tea Leaves – 1 tablespoon
+- Tea Leaves – 1 or 2 tablespoon (according to your strength preference)

 - Milk – 4 1/2 cups or Milk Powder – 10 teaspoons mixed with 4 1/2 cups water

-- Sugar or Jaggery – to taste
+- Sugar, Jaggery (or your preferred sweetener) – to taste

 - Crushed Ginger – 2 teaspoons